Purpose/Description

 The Teaching Committee considers the overall record of the recipient, with primary emphasis on the impact of the recipient’s teaching philosophy or methodology in business communication.
 Selection criteria include but are not limited to the following areas:

-1. Conference presentations and publications (publications must include teaching-related articles in the Business and Professional Communication Quarterly and/or International Journal of Business Communication).
+- Conference presentations and publications (publications must include articles in Business and Professional Communication Quarterly and/or the International Journal of Business Communication).

-2. Current teaching or training experience with business communication courses and/or related courses.
+- Current teaching or training experience in business communication courses and/or related courses.

 Nominations